charriaga/reading-notes/README.md

 This web page contains all my notes on the courses I take at Code Fellows.
 Throughout will be an organized wiki of what I've learned.

+## Code 102

+Code 102 conver the basics and serves as an introduction to software developement.

+Topics covered are Markdown, the command line, Git, HTML, CSS, and JavaScript.

+## Code 201

+Code 201 serves as an intermediate course that delves deeper into front end development.

+## Code 301

+Code 301 is an advanced course that hones front end developement skills and introduces back end developement.

+## Code 401

+Code 401 allows specialization in one aspect or language in software developement.

 ## Table of Contents

 ### Code 102